-The tailgate panel was welded to the 1″ x 2″ box, then center measured out, and the doors cut.
+The tailgate panel was welded to the 1″ x 2″ box, then the center measured out, and the doors cut.
 Cutting the doors from a single rectangle with hinges mounted ensures the doors line-up perfectly.

 We knew that maintaining the gap between the doors was going to be an issue when we decided on barn doors, due simply to bed flex.
-We eliminated the flex by using what we had on hand, in this case pallet shelving supports, seen below in light grey primer.
+We eliminated the flex by using what we had on hand, in this case, pallet shelving supports, seen below in light grey primer.

 The door handles needed to be a simple reach over, single swipe, no-lookin’ kinda easy open.
-We took a quick scan of the yard and found door handles off a mid-90s Chevrolet Caprice Classic which was being turned into a 1950 Chevrolet 3100 underpinnings.
+We took a quick scan of the yard and found door handles off a mid-90s Chevrolet Caprice Classic, which was being turned into a 1950 Chevrolet 3100 underpinnings.
 Easy to operate, nothing sticks out, perfect.

 In further effort to prevent any flex in the bed, all ends were filled, and transitions were smoothed out with 16 gauge sheet metal.
 The header panel was also fully welded into the bed.

-We’ve always disliked the gap between bed and step on the Chevrolet Task Force trucks.
+We’ve always disliked the gap between the bed and step on the Chevrolet Task Force trucks.
 So we welded in a piece to fill it, with bar stock behind to reinforce the step itself.

-A last minute addition to this custom tailgate project was a panel to dip down and fill the space behind the rear bumper.
+A last-minute addition to this custom tailgate project was a panel to dip down and fill the space behind the rear bumper.

 The panel just inside the tailgate seen in earlier photos serves a purpose: it houses a pair of valve covers that create recesses to mount the fuel filler, air shock fill fittings, trailer light adapter, etc…